libplctag/libplctag/README.md

   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.
   * read/write of arrays of the above (arrays not tested on SLC 500).
-* preliminary support for Rockwell/Allen-Bradley PLC5 PLCs accessed over a DH+ bridge (i.e. a LGX chassis with a DHRIO module).
+* support for Rockwell/Allen-Bradley PLC5 PLCs accessed over a DH+ bridge (i.e. a LGX chassis with a DHRIO module).
   * read/write of 16-bit INT.
   * read/write of 32-bit floating point.
   * read/write of arrays of the above.
-  * this is not well tested yet.
 * support for 32 and 64-bit x86 Linux (Ubuntu 11.10, 12.04, 14.04 and 15.04 tested).
 * support for Mac OS X (well, it builds and seems to work... not deeply tested)
-* preliminary support for Windows x86 (32-bit) builds, not well tested (help very welcome!).
+* basic support for Windows x86 (32-bit) builds, not well tested (help very welcome!).
+Support is basic because:
+  * we do not use Windows for our deployments.
+  * there is nmake support, but it is not particularly complicated.
+  * only the tag_rw example program has been tested (though that tests the whole API)
+  * there is an example Visual Studio project that we are hoping to include soon.
 * tested support AB ControlLogix (version 16 and version 20 firmware).
 * sample code.
 * a fairly stable API.
 It has only had minor additions in three years.
 * a fairly solid wrapper for Java.
+Contributed wrappers for Python and C++.
 * we have deployed this in customer environments.
 * Other groups use this library (if you do, please let us know).

-We will not be on version 1.0 until:

-* we get the Windows code working again.
-* we have better documentation!
+Planning for version 2.0 has started.
+Please see the contact section at the bottom for a link to the Google forum (Google Groups) for discussion.

 PLC5 and ControlLogix are trademarks of Rockwell/Allen Bradley.
 Windows is a trademark of Microsoft.
 Please let us know if we missed some so that we can get